Cole released by LA Galaxy

+Former England international Ashley Cole has been released by MLS side LA Galaxy.

-After failing to make the MLS Cup playoffs, finishing seventh in the Western Conference, Galaxy confirmed in a statement it had not exercised its option to re-sign Cole for the 2019 campaign.
+After failing to make the MLS Cup playoffs, finishing seventh in the Western Conference, Galaxy confirmed in a statement they had not exercised their option to re-sign Cole for the 2019 campaign.

 Cole has been released alongside Michael Ciani, Brian Sylvestre, Ariel Lassiter, Sheanon Williams, Rolf Feltscher, Baggio Hrustic and Servando Carrasco.